 Who is Cath Kidston MBE?

-With 200 stores across the UK, Japan and China - meet the entrepreneur behind one of the UK's most recognisable brands
+With 200 Cath Kidston stores across the UK, Japan and China, meet the successful entrepreneur behind one of the UK's most recognisable brands in 7 key facts

 Name: Cath Kidston MBE

 Businesses: Kidston founded international retail home furnishing and clothing chain Cath Kidston

 Why you should know about her: From a single shop in Holland Park selling tea-towels and renovated furniture, to an international chain of over 200, Cath Kidston’s decidedly English brand is instantly recognisable around the world from its distinctive floral and polka dot prints.
 Kidston was awarded an MBE for services to business in February 2010.